Winnipeg, Manitoba, Canada

-During the summer of 1999, the WWE Universe spent weeks wondering about a millennium clock that counted down on Raw.
+During summer 1999, the WWE Universe spent weeks wondering about a millennium clock that counted down on Raw.
 They got their answer on Aug.
 9, when the clock struck zero and Y2J appeared.
 Audaciously interrupting The Rock, the confident new competitor immediately announced himself as a Superstar who wasn’t afraid to make a statement.

 Son of former NHL standout Ted Irvine, Jericho was born in Manhasset, N.Y., but raised in Winnipeg, Manitoba, Canada.
-A wrestling fan from an early age, he trained in the famed Hart Family Dungeon and made his ring debut when he was only 19.
+A wrestling fan from an early age, he trained at the Hart Brothers School of Wrestling and made his ring debut when he was only 19.
 Starting out in the frigid armories of Canada, Jericho went on to perform across the globe in places like Mexico and Japan, infusing different international styles into his repertoire along the way.

 Where some people would crack under the weight of such a hyped debut, Jericho reveled in it.
-Over the next decade, The Ayatollah of Rock 'n' Rolla grabbed a record nine Intercontinental Titles, seven WWE and World Tag Team Titles, and multiple Slammy Awards, all while using his controversial show “The Highlight Reel” to drive his numerous adversaries absolutely bananas.
-And perhaps the crowd jewel of his impression six World Title reigns came on Dec.
+In the years that followed, The Ayatollah of Rock 'n' Rolla grabbed a record nine Intercontinental Titles, seven WWE and World Tag Team Titles, and multiple Slammy Awards, all while using his controversial show “The Highlight Reel” to drive his numerous adversaries absolutely bananas.
+The crown jewel of his impressive six World Title reigns came on Dec.
 9, 2001 at Vengeance, when he beat The Rock for the WCW World Heavyweight Title and “Stone Cold” Steve Austin for the WWE Championship to earn the distinction of becoming WWE’s first Undisputed Champion.

 Jericho has left and returned to WWE on several occasions.
 During his various hiatuses, he has pursued acting, toured with his heavy-metal band Fozzy and penned several books about his remarkable career, but he’s always found his way home to show the Universe that he’s still got life left in the tank.